-1. Minimalism can help you gain clarity around your core values
+1. Gain clarity around your core values

-2. Minimalism means buying less which means spending less
+2. Buying less and spending less

-A lot of times, people buy things because they are cheap and it seems like a great bargain.
-However, because they are so cheap or such a great bargain, they end up buying more and more things they don't really need and might not necessarily like.
+A lot of times, people buy things because they're cheap and seem like a great bargain.
+However, this can lead to buying too much, or things we don't need in the first place.
 And instead of focusing on their core values (the things that truly matter), it then becomes a focus on the next sale and the next bargain.

-4. Minimalism brings peace of mind and contentment
+4. Peace of mind and contentment

 Peace of mind and contentment are a byproduct of minimalism.
 The reduction of clutter and mindless spending can actually eliminate stress.
 And because you are only spending money on the things that truly bring you joy, you will have a great sense of happiness and contentment.
 You don't have to worry about storing or maintaining or even paying for things you don't even really want in the first place.

 Deciding to practice minimalism can be a major shift, and it's a process.
 Even after several years, I continue to work on minimalism in my life.
 However, this approach to life is very fulfilling and totally worth it in my opinion.